GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ## Leveraged FedRAMP-Authorized Services

 If this system is leveraging the authorization of one or more systems, such as a SaaS running on an IaaS, each leveraged system must be represented within the `system-implementation` assembly.
 There must be one `leveraged-authorization` assembly and one matching `component` assembly for each leveraged authorization.
+A leveraged authorization must define a FIPS-199 impact level (low, moderate, or high) that aligns with or exceeds the security sensitivity level of the leveraging system.

 The `leveraged-authorization` assembly includes the leveraged system's name, point of contact (POC), and authorization date.
 The `component` assembly must be linked to the `leveraged-authorization` assembly using a property (prop) field with the name "leveraged-authorization-uuid" and the
 UUID value of its associated `leveraged-authorization` assembly.
 The `component` assembly enables controls to reference it with the `by-component` responses described in the [*Control Implementation Descriptions*](/documentation/ssp/6-security-controls/#control-implementation-descriptions) section.
 The "implementation-point" property value must be set to "external".
+The component assembly must define an `authentication-method` with remarks that explain the method if authentication is used, justify the absence of authentication if not used, or provide an explanation of why authentication is not applicable.

 If the leveraged system owner provides a UUID for their system, such as in an OSCAL-based Inheritance and Responsibility document (similar to a CRM), it should be provided as the inherited-uuid property value.